MastersoftGroup/mastersoft-address-magento/user-guide.md

 - Enable/Disable the module in Magento2 Admin

 ## Installation
+Go to your Magento2 Home (usually is in `/var/www/html` directory).

 It is recommended to backup the existing composer.json in your Magento2 Home directory:
 ```bash
 /var/www/html# cp composer.json composer.json.old